gbuenzli/twigafloat/_posts/2022-10-13-one-hand-in-my-pocket.markdown

 <img src="/assets/img/hand-in-pocket.jpeg"/>

 Take a Jagged little pill and come along with me on a journey to the past.
 In 1995, I may or may not have been a sophomore in College.
-I can neither confirm, nor deny that my friends played the newly released albumn by Alanis Morrissette.
+I can neither confirm, nor deny that my friends played the newly released album by Alanis Morrissette.
 A couple times.
 Over and over.
 And over.

 I grew to hate it.
 Nails on a chalkboard kind of hatred.